 As Greg Scileppi, President of International Staffing Operations at Robert Half, told SHRM, “Hiring a bad fit or someone who lacks the skills needed to perform well has the potential to leave good employees with the burden of damage control, whether it be extra work or redoing work that wasn’t completed correctly the first time.
 The added pressure on top performers could put employers at risk of losing them, too.”

 So how can employers avoid making bad hires and hire quality employees the first time?

 After you’ve built your Job Target, ask candidates to take a behavioral assessment and a cognitive assessment.
 Pre-hiring assessments help to remove bias and “gut” decisions from the hiring process, while also helping you narrow the field by matching candidates’ results to your targets.
 It might seem like adding a Job Target and two assessments would lengthen the hiring process—and sometimes it can—but often the reverse is true.
-Rather than interviewing 10 candidates who appear to be a good fit on paper, this whittles down your shortlist to a small handful of applicants.
+Rather than interviewing 10 uncertain candidates, whittle your list down to a handful of high-potential applicants.